CBozzoli/Command-Tester/README.md

 •	1x 6-pin, 2.54mm Pitch, Self-Latching Switch (I don’t have a part number for these.
 I purchased them from Amazon.com in a variety pack and used the 8x8mm ones.
 If you buy these, you should probably test the switch before soldering it on to make sure the pin configuration is correct. https://www.amazon.com/gp/product/B07J4ZCWNX/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1).

+Images can be found in the Wiki verion of this file here: https://github.com/CBozzoli/Command-Tester/wiki